linobollansee/the-luxury-blog/README.md

 ### Manual Testing

+A set of manual tests was developed for the web application The Luxury Blog.

 - Desktop navigation bar functionality
+  - PASS: The desktop version loads at 992 pixels width or more.
   - PASS: The Logo button loads the home page.
   - PASS: The Home link loads the home page.
   - PASS: The About link loads the about page.